 She founded Design Story Works in the spring of 2014.
-Recent work includes rebranding and producing publications, short-form videos, and site design for an internationally respected North Carolina ceramic artist; upgrading corporate brand standards, collateral material, and signage for a global corporation with roots in Research Triangle Park; arts organization grant writing assistance; a book packaging project for a family genealogy and a contemporary arts exhibition; and designing a book about art museum exhibitions in the age of black power; and another book that collects essays about the visual arts in the black diaspora.
+Recent work includes rebranding and producing publications, short-form videos, and site design for an internationally respected North Carolina ceramic artist; upgrading corporate brand standards, collateral material, and signage for a global corporation with roots in Research Triangle Park; arts organization grant writing assistance; a book packaging project for a family genealogy and a number of contemporary arts exhibition; and designing a book about art museum exhibitions in the age of black power; and another book that collects essays about the visual arts in the black diaspora.

 In 2013/2014, Barbara co-curated the Porsche by Design: Seducing Speed exhibition at the NC Museum of Art with guest curator Ken Gross.
 Roughly 90,000 visitors celebrated the art of the automobile in the midst of 22 rare Porsches gathered from museums and private collections in Asia, Europe and North America.
 Previously, she pulled together a team of creative professionals as director of the design offices at UNC-Chapel Hill.
 She founded the Dave Brumitt Foundation where—with the help of dozens of other volunteers—she planned six annual Frostbite Tour century bike rides through the hills and dales of the Carolina Piedmont.
 Early in her career, Pentagram sent her to Paris to meet the designers of Grapus, making it a particular honor to work with Pentagram partner Michael Bierut and his team on the NC Museum of Art's rebranding in 2010.
 Woven throughout were books and art catalogues.